“The only way to build authority is through content.”

 To prove just how powerful testimonials can be (at least the conversion rate side of things), Unbounce reported on an A/B test.
-Ideal for testing, Version A and Version B are identical save for one difference: Version B includes a testimonial above the opt-in form of the website.
+Ideal for testing, Version A and Version B are identical save for one difference: Version B includes a testimonial above the website’s opt-in form.

 In the end, Version B increased the conversion rate by 34%.

 Let’s put that in perspective for a wholesaler’s website.